 To complete an associate degree the program emphasis credit hours and the general education credit hours, which must be taken from the list approved by the General Education Committee, must total at least 64 credit hours.

 Description of Courses

 AGRI-123.
 Applied Rodeo.
 1 Hour.
 This is a comprehensive course in implementing the regulations, methods and techniques used in rodeo as a team sport.
-May be taken for credit four times.
 Prerequisite: Basic understanding of the skills involved.

 AGRI-173.
 Agricultural Seminar.
 2 Hours.
 Practical work experience in an agriculture field or related business.
 Extent of experience will include an appropriate number of classroom and practical experience hours under supervision of the instructor and/or cooperating employer.
 This will include practical training in all areas of the business which lend to the student's occupational objectives.
 Permission of the instructor and cooperation of desired employer are needed.